 Users with policies that allow access to edge resources will be able to request and configure Ultra or RED nodes via a workflow in the Oracle Cloud Infrastructure console.
 First create a node using the Oracle Cloud Infrastructure console or the Oracle Cloud CLI.
 Using the console, you can select custom compute images (VMs) and object storage buckets of data from your tenancy to have them loaded onto your Roving Edge Infrastructure.
 You may build custom VMs with applications by using existing licenses for applications such as Oracle Database or Oracle Analytics.
 The Oracle Roving Edge Infrastructure service verifies your selected configuration to ensure it can fit onto the node.

 Request tracking is available; you can track the status of your request using either the Console or CLI.

-When you receive your node or cluster, you power up, configure some networking parameters, and prepare to access the web console on the Roving Edge device; then the selected workloads are available at the edge to access even when disconnected from the internet.
+When you receive your node, you power up, configure some networking parameters, and prepare to access the web console on the Roving Edge device; then the selected workloads are available at the edge to access even when disconnected from the internet.